 Kegan and his colleagues had discovered that adults who continue to develop vertically i.e. their ability to handle mental complexity increases, make for better leaders and they mapped out why.
 For founders and new leaders in scaling technology companies, by far the biggest observable shift is from a Socialised to Self-Authored form of mind.
 Arguably, this is one of the biggest developmental shifts that any leader can make.
 Yet it is the one least discussed in an ecosystem focused on traditional notions of horizontal leadership, appropriate for a linear world.

-I’m Richard Hughes-Jones, an Executive Coach to senior technology leaders
+I’m Richard Hughes-Jones, an Executive Coach to CEOs and senior technology leaders.

 My clients are transitional founders, CEOs and executives in high-growth technology businesses, the investment industry and progressive corporates.